SphericalLabs/OpenSoundLab/README.md

 This is not an officially supported Google product.

 ## Requirements
-* An SteamVR or Oculus running on a PC
+* An SteamVR or Oculus running on a PC or Oculus Quest
 * Unity 2019.2.13.f1 if you'd like to modify the project

 ## Setup